nus-cs2113-AY2324S1/ip/docs/README.md

 >   e.g. `event` must be supplied with both `/from` and `/to` parameters.
 > - Commands are case-sensitive.
 >   e.g. `todo` must be in all lowercase.
+> - Duchess will create a new save file if it cannot find an existing one.
+> - Duchess will load the save file if it exists.
+> - Duchess will only save the task list when the user exits the program with the `bye` command.

 ### Add a task